nutanix/nutanix.ansible/README.md

 # Version compatibility

 ## Ansible
-> This collection has been tested against following Ansible versions: >=2.12.2.
+> This collection has been tested against following versions:
+  1. ansible==5.0.1
+  2. ansible-core==2.12.3

 ## Python
 > This collection requires Python 2.7 or greater

 ## Prism Cenral
 > For the 1.1.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1.0.2, pc.2021.9.0.5 and pc.2021.8.0.1.

 > For the 1.2.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.5.

 > For the 1.3.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

+> For the 1.4.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

+### Notes:
-Static routes module (ntnx_static_routes) is only supported for PC versions >= pc.2022.1.
+1. Static routes module (ntnx_static_routes) is supported for PC versions >= pc.2022.1

+2. Adding cluster references in projects module (ntnx_projects) is supported for PC versions >= pc.2022.1

+3. For Users and User Groups modules (ntnx_users and ntnx_user_groups), adding Identity Provider (IdP) & Organizational Unit (OU) based users/groups are supported for PC versions >= pc.2022.1

 Prism Central based examples: https://github.com/nutanix/nutanix.ansible/tree/main/examples/